devplayer0/fyp/report.md

 This method is typically called once the simulation has finished (see the configuration script), and accepts a filename and address range.
-The contents of memory in the address range is read into a simple buffer using the `System` object's physical memory proxy (traversing the configured memory bus). gem5's `OutputStream` class is then used to write the contents of this buffer out to a file in the globally configured output directory.
+The contents of memory in the address range is read into a simple buffer using the `System` object's physical memory proxy that traverses the configured memory bus. gem5's `OutputStream` class is then used to write the contents of this buffer out to a file in the globally configured output directory.